It can be defined as the medical study of the mouth and its diseases, unlike dentistry, which is dedicated to observing and treating conditions.

-These specialists can also establish a solid foundation for cosmetic and restorative dental work, including the placement of dental implants, the preferred tooth replacement system for many patients.
+These specialists can also establish a solid foundation for cosmetic and restorative dental work, including the placement of dental implants, the preferred tooth-replacement system for many patients.

-Depending on the condition of the jaw, bone grafting procedures may be required for proper placement of the implants in the jaw.
+Depending on the condition of the jaw, bone grafting procedures may be required for the proper placement of the implants in the jaw.

 When dentures are the chosen dental replacement method, oral surgeons can smooth and reshape the alveolar bone (jaw) to ensure a comfortable fit in the mouth.